oriondream/STM32F103C8T6-WeAct/README.md

    - I2C data is received

 ### I2C Communication
-- Device acts as I2C slave at address 0x37
+- Device acts as I2C slave at address 0x07
-- Expects 4-byte messages from I2C master
+- Expects 3-byte messages from I2C master
-- Received data is logged via UART in format: `<count> received [byte0 byte1 byte2 byte3]`
+- Received data is logged via UART in format: `[second:millisecond] received [byte0 byte1 byte2]`
 - When no data is received, periodic status messages are sent: `No data for Xls`

 ### Button Input